-A few films were surprises: The Blue Lagoon, Airplane (one of my favorite comedies of all time) and Friday the 13th were all very popular and made huge profits compared to how much they cost to make.
+A few films were surprises: The Blue Lagoon, Airplane (one of my favorite comedies of all time) and Friday the 13th were all very popular and made huge profits because they were relatively cheap to make.

-Otherwise one commercial failure followed another, including ones with high priced stars.
+Otherwise, one commercial failure followed another, including movies with high priced stars.
 Movies like Bronco Billy, Rough Cut, Brubaker, and Urban Cowboy were box office disasters.

 Even The Blues Brothers was considered a complete failure at the time.
 They just didn’t know how great they had it, did they?

 1981 had its fair share of blockbusters.
 The most notable being the Indiana Jones film Raiders of the Lost Ark.